-The introduction of the Police Reform and Social Responsibility Act 2011 placed new duties on Commissioners and Chief are:
+The introduction of the Police Reform and Social Responsibility Act 2011 placed new duties on

-Officers to collaborate where it is in the interests or effectiveness of their own and other police force areas.
+Commissioners and Chief Officers to collaborate where it is in the interests or effectiveness of their own and other police force areas.
 There are a range of collaborations that Gwent Police are involved in, which I will monitor on behalf of the people of Gwent.
-Although not all listed, the main ones more than 10 years.
-It contributes considerably to our capacity to deal with such crime.
-It is resourced by officers from across the southern Welsh forces as well as other agencies, such as HM Revenue and Customs and the Crown Prosecution Service.
+Although not all listed, the main ones are: